How frustrating! How exhausting!

 I’m writing as a father to you, my children.
 I love you and want you to grow up well, not spoiled.
 There are a lot of people around who can’t wait to tell you what you’ve done wrong, but there aren’t many fathers willing to take the time and effort to help you grow up.
 (1 Cor.
 4:14–15 MSG)

-Paul instructed the Ephesian leaders to:
+Paul urged the Ephesian leaders:

 Train Christians in skilled servant work, working within Christ’s body, the church, until we’re all … fully mature adults, fully developed within and without, fully alive like Christ.
 No prolonged infancies among us, please.
 We’ll not tolerate babes in the woods, small children who are an easy mark for impostors.
 God wants us to grow up.
 (Eph.
 4:12–15 MSG)